xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 1. In the Azure portal, search for "Storage Accounts" in the top level search bar (in the blue bar, right at the top of the page)
 2. Click "Create" to create a new Storage Account, and configure it:
-   - Select your workshop resource group
+   - Select your workshop resource group (name ending in "_Workshop", not "_Workshop_M12_Pt2", that's for this afternoon)
    - Keep the default option for Performance (Standard) and select the "Locally-redundant" option for Redundancy.
 3. Once created, browse to the Account, and select "Containers" in the sidebar.
 4. Create a new container called "bacpac".